 This is an impressive gallery.
 It is arranged so you can see the Parthenon frieze as you walk around it.
 Replicas of much of the original frieze are on display, because the originals are in places such as the British museum and the Louvre.

 You can also watch a video presentation, learn about the birth of democracy in Athens, and find out about the Panathenaic Procession which is illustrated on the Parthenon frieze.
 You’ll also see the remains of the metopes and pediments.

 The Propylaia, temple of Athena Nike, and Erechtheion.

 These buildings on the Acropolis served different functions, and they are explained in detail.
 Some of the best preserved and artistic remains from classical Athens are from these structures.
 One is a carved slab depicting a winged Victory as she stops to tie up or unfasten her sandal.
 The type is known as the ‘Sandalbinder’, and is from around 410 BC.

 Much more on display in the new Acropolis museum

 Because it is so much bigger than the old museum, there’s far more on display.
 So instead of having just a few items representing different periods, you can now see all the treasures of the Acropolis together.
-Their excellent web site is HERE
+Their excellent web site includes innumerable photos of their exhibitions and collections is found HERE